jopecko/jopecko.github.com/_posts/2020-08-26-auto-derived-typeclasses.md

 [error] Total time: 115 s (01:55), completed Aug 21, 2020, 10:37:21 PM
 ```

-{:.article-content}
-Upon stumbling upon this error, we started to think we had some incompatibilities with the
+Upon stumbling on this error, we started to think we had some incompatibilities with the
-compiler plugin we were using and the version of `sbt`.
+compiler plugins we were using and the version of `sbt`.
 Every plugin backed out and `sbt`
-version change produced the same results.
+version change produced the same or similar failures.
 Some builds succeeded and some failed.
-We had to
-start looking elsewhere.
+ We had to start looking elsewhere.

-{:.article-content}
 Since we build within a container, we started to suspect that perhaps we were running out of
 memory in our build process.
 We had to allocate an obsene amount of memory to our container
 to get the build back to consistently green.
 This was when I started to suspect a problem
 with our implicit approach.

-{:.article-content}
 Running builds with the following [compiler flags][3]:
 * `-Ystatistics`
 * `-Yshow-trees`
 * `-Ydebug`

-{:.article-content}
 started to shed some light on the situation.
-The times spent handling implicits seemd to have
+The times spent handling implicits seemed to have
 become an issue.
 Then I discovered [this][4] blog post on scalac profiling, which discusses the
 cost of implicit macros.
 At this point I figured a quick fix would be to just switch to Circe's
 [semi-automatic derivation][5] instead.
 Placing them in the companion objects for the GADTs
 minimizes the [implicit import tax][7] as well.

-{:.article-content}
 In retrospect, I feel like my experience should have warned me off of auto derivation but the
 appeal was too great at the time.
 I can only hope that, given another chance to make a similar
 decision, I don't repeat this mistake.
 I'm sure auto derived typeclasses have their place,
 however, I'm not sure at this time what that could be.
 Time permitting, I'd like to revisit this
 in the future and do a proper post-mortem on this comparing the two approaches and figuring out
 what was saved by changing from one approach to the other.
-For another time...
+For another time though...

 [1]: https://circe.github.io/circe/codecs/auto-derivation.html